-Campbell, a Democrat, was the representative for New York's 2nd congressional district from 1889 to 1891.
+Campbell was the representative for New York’s 2nd congressional district and was a Democrat.
+He served from 1889 to 1891.

 From Dec 1883 to Mar 1891, Campbell missed 787 of 1,547 roll call votes, which is 50.9%.
 This is much worse than the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.